• Home

 2. Operating Pressure and Fluid Density: The internal pressure and the density of the fluid being transported also play a significant role in deflection.
 Higher operating pressures can increase the pipe’s rigidity, reducing deflection.
 Conversely, heavier fluids may cause greater deflection due to the added weight.

 3. Temperature and Environmental Conditions: Environmental factors such as temperature changes can affect the physical properties of FRP pipes.
-Exposure to high temperatures may reduce the pipe’s stiffness, increasing the likelihood of deflection.
+Exposure to high temperatures may reduce the FRP pipe’s stiffness, increasing the likelihood of deflection.
 Environmental conditions like wind or seismic activity can also impact deflection and should be considered when determining support spacing.

 4. Pipe Material Properties: The composition of the FRP pipe, including the type of resin and fiber reinforcement used, influences its mechanical properties.
 Pipes with higher stiffness values will exhibit less deflection under the same load conditions.